What Is Uvulopalatopharyngoplasty (UPPP)?

 UPPP is short for uvulopalatopharyngoplasty.
 It is a procedure that causes elevation and stiffening of the soft palate and reduction of the uvula.
 It is intended to reduce snoring and sleep apnea.

 Previously this was an aggressive surgical procedure performed under general anesthesia in the operating room.
 A large section of the soft palate was surgically resected along with the tonsils.
 This created severe pain and unpredictable healing with significant risks of complications.

 Dr. Daniel Slaughter of Austin, Texas has developed a minimally invasive technique that can be performed in the office.
 It is frequently combined with nasal procedures such as balloon sinuplasty to reduce or eliminate snoring and sleep apnea.
-In this procedure the elongated uvula is removed and a stiffening injection is placed above the uvula area.
-This injection is a special mixture of lidocaine and alcohol.
-It stimulates the patient’s soft palate to develop scar tissue while it elevates and stiffens over 9 weeks.
+In this procedure the elongated uvula is reduced to normal size and a stiffening treatment is placed above the uvula area.
+The uvula reduction and stiffening are done with a unique treatment called thermal fusion.
+This stimulates the patient’s soft palate to elevate and lay in collagen to stiffen over 9 weeks.
 There is discomfort for about 2 weeks but it is generally well tolerated with most patients being able to work, talk, and eat normally.
 The risk of any complication is dramatically reduced with this technique.

 Dr. Slaughter uses uvulopalatopharyngoplasty to treat snoring and obstructive sleep apnea.
 UPPP surgery is typically recommended for sleep apnea if there is a visible elongation of the soft palate and uvula contributing to the obstructive sleep apnea.

 Patients with the following conditions can benefit greatly from UPPP:

 - Patients with snoring and obstructive sleep apnea

 - People with long and floppy soft palate tissue